-At Alternative to Meds Center, our approach to substance abuse and addiction treatment is a little different than that offered at traditional drug rehabs.
+At Alternative to Meds Center, our holistic approach to substance abuse and addiction treatment is quite different than that offered at traditional drug rehabs.

 Substance Abuse and Holistic Treatment

-Substance abuse responds to, at least in part, cravings.
-What do cravings respond to?
+But is there more that can be known about these cravings particularly associated with one’s drug of choice?
 Our research and observations show that deficiencies, hormonal or transmitter Imbalances, and other factors involving compromised neurochemistry can create the “drug of choice” phenomenon.
 The cravings for the drug of choice are valuable clues, as drug use is likely an attempt to self-medicate in order to correct these types of underlying issues.
 Many people feel enslaved to these cravings, completely unaware that there are biophysical solutions that do not require drugs.

 15 Years Experience by Professionals Who Understand Your Journey.